-I have spoken to almost 25-30 professionals working in this fields during this job change process in order to explore all my options.
-Having said that, I would suggest the following tips which may support the job seekers and readers.
+I have spoken to almost 25-30 professionals working in this fields during this job change process.
+Having said that, I would suggest the following tips which may support the job seekers.

 - Your CV is very important.
-I will thrust on this again.
 Start building your profile impressive with projects, Kaggle competitions, MOOC certifications, research papers (if possible).
 I got call from amazon without any reference.
 Your CV can impress HR’s and interviewer right away.
 It is certainly hard to get picked for interview in good companies without reference.

 - Your confidence and drive that you carry will do half of the job.
 It’s very important to take interview with confidence and show that you have that drive.
 Personally I felt it matters in interviews (specially in startups and services based ones).